cast-org/clusive/GoogleSSOAllAuth.md

 needs to be verified and published.
 Note that the verification process may be simple here since Clusive is not doing anything that requires full access to the Google user's access during the Google login sequence.
-The issue is what happens when the "PUBLISH APP" button is pressed during Google's registration process?
+The issue is what are the consequences when the "PUBLISH APP" button is pressed during Google's registration process?